wmhilton-stoplight/platform-docs/docs/3.-design/a.overview.md

 # Overview

-Stoplight has an editor called Studio, which can help you write Markdown, but more importantly, it's a visual API Designer, with built-in support for working with API Descriptions, with support for the most popular format: OpenAPI (both v2 and v3).
+Stoplight has an editor called Studio, which doubles as both a Markdown editor, and a visual API Designer.
+An API designer is a piece of software which helps you work with API Descriptions, specifically most popular formats: OpenAPI (both v2 and v3), and AsyncAPI.

 ## What is an API Description